Accessibility statement

 Academic biography

 Dr Kayonda has a background in health psychology and mental health research.
-He is actually working within a team in the School for Business and Society at the University of York to evaluate psychosocial interventions within the NHS Community Mental Health Teams.
-Dr Kayonda is a researcher at the International Centre for Mental Health Social Research (ICMHSR); the centre brings together researchers from around the world to undertake a unique research programme applying social science to mental health practice.
+He is working within a team in the School for Business and Society at the University of York to evaluate psychosocial interventions within the NHS Community Mental Health Teams.

-Prior to joining the University of York, Dr Kayonda worked for the NHS (Greater Manchester Mental Health) and the University of Manchester on several projects including:
+Before joining the University of York, Dr Kayonda worked for the NHS (Greater Manchester Mental Health) and the University of Manchester on several projects including:

-• Recovery Connect and Community Inclusion Service to enable people with long-term mental health conditions to improve their independence, community engagement and involvement in social activities.
+• Recovery Connect and Community Inclusion Service to enable people with long-term mental health conditions to improve their independence, community engagement, and involvement in social activities.

 • Systematic reviews and meta-analyses to investigate the quality of life, determinants of happiness and life satisfaction across nations.